Newport News Trivia and Fun Facts

-Newport News has the largest municipal park east of the Mississippi River and one of the largest private parks in the United States.
+Newport News has one of the largest municipal parks (7,500 acres) east of the Mississippi River and one of the largest private parks in the United States.

 Collis P. Huntington, a Northern railroad tycoon from Connecticut, brought two magnet industries to Newport News: the Chesapeake and Ohio Railroad and Newport News Shipbuilding and Dry Dock Company.
 Now known as Northrop Grumman Newport News, the shipyard, chartered in 1886, has built aircraft carriers for the U.S. Navy since the 1930s, including the first nuclear-powered aircraft carrier, the Enterprise and is today the sole builder of all the U.S. Navy's carriers.
 For the record, the first vessel built by the yard was the tugboat Dorothy!

 J. Clyde Morris Boulevard was named for Warwick County's first and only manager.
 When Warwick County became a city in 1952, Mr. Morris served as the city manager until 1958, when Warwick and Newport News consolidated.

 What county is Newport News in?
 None.
 Newport News is an independent city and therefore not part of any county.
 For the record, Virginia has 95 counties and 40 independent cities.